padrezulmiro/.dotfiles/journal.md

 Either way, I need to pay attention because the cache might be empty (eg when emacs starts).

 I've just confirmed my suspicions, it's empty indeed.

+## 30 Sep 25
+I was able to code a TOC version of `consult-imenu` by sorting the items in 'consult-imenu--cache'.
+The issue now is that my function calls another one whose file is not loaded when Emacs starts up.
+A possible solution is to simply load it using `load!`.

+Asked about that in [discord](https://discord.com/channels/406534637242810369/505437595652849684/1422984146585649234).

+Got an answer in the meantime and fixed the issue.